Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it 'Suggest[s] 3 contextual follow-up questions based on the current query and leader specialty.'
-This provides a specific verb (suggest), resource (questions), and scope (3 contextual follow-ups).
-It implicitly distinguishes from sibling tools like 'ask' or 'chat' by focusing on suggestion generation rather than answering or conversation.
+The description clearly states it suggests 3 contextual follow-up questions based on query and leader specialty.
+This is a specific verb+resource pair and distinguishes from sibling tools like ask or search.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.